hyrise/hyrise/CONTRIBUTING.md

 # Formatting and Naming
 * Much of this is enforced by clang-tidy.
 However, clang-tidy does not yet cover hpp files (see #1901).
 Also, while clang-tidy is a great help, do not rely on it.
-* Call ./scripts/format.sh before pushing.
+* Call ./scripts/format.sh before committing your code.
 * Choose clear and concise names, and avoid, e.g., `i`, `j`, `ch_ptr`.
 * Formatting details: 2 spaces for indentation, 120 columns, comments above code.
 * Use empty lines to structure your code.